org-mifflin/Mifflin/README.md

 ### Linting and Tooling
 Assuming we would have a larger developer team it may be worth considering adding tooling and linting to make it easier for developers to create feature and adhere to best practices.

+### Accessibility (a11y)
+A real concern for any app, esspecially app with a larger profile.
+I'm not entirely educated on this, I added basic content descriptions in this app but I did not walk through it with a screen reader or anything.

+### Crash Reporting
+A no-brainer, just ran out of time (i'm on vacation for a wedding in casablanca).
+I would've liked to put in sentry ro firebase crashlytics.
+Only concern with the latter is that we would lose crash reporting for amazon devices IIRC.